 Transaction

-A transaction really is nothing but a collection of sequel queries that are treated as one unit of work.
+A transaction really is nothing but a collection of SQL queries that are treated as one unit of work.
 We're treating transactions as one unit of work because we cannot do everything we want in a single query.

 So a transaction consists of one or more queries, which is considered as one unit of work.